mi-erasmusmc/OMOP-Queries/Vocab_General/G16_Statistics_about_Condition_Mapping_of_Source_Vocabularies.md

-G16: Statistics about Condition Mapping of Source Vocabularies
+# G16: Statistics about Condition Mapping of Source Vocabularies
----

 The following query contains the coverage for mapped source vocabularies in the Condition domains to SNOMED-CT.

-Sample query:
+## Sample query

 ```sql
 SELECT